 The pharmaceutical market sector with the most room for growth is in the area of generic drugs.
-Opportunities for generic medications increase considerable as the patents on brand name drugs expire.
+Opportunities for generic medications increase considerably as the patents on brand-name drugs expire.
 The pharmaceutical industry in India currently exports generic medications to over 65 countries worldwide.
 With the largest portion going to the United States which is also the largest global pharmaceutical market.

-Since generic drugs contain the same active ingredients as the brand-name drugs they have the same effectiveness as the more expensive brand name drugs.
-The FDA, WHO and other regulating authorities require generic drugs have the same high quality, strength, purity and stability as the brand-name drug.
+Since generic drugs contain the same active ingredients as brand-name drugs they have the same effectiveness as the more expensive brand-name drugs.
+The FDA, WHO, and other regulating authorities require generic drugs have the same high quality, strength, purity, and stability as the brand-name drug.

-Drugs considered to be the innovator drug are patent protected.
-When a customer purchases a patent protected drug, they are paying for the R&D costs, the costs involved in testing the safety of the drug, marketing of the product.
-These costs make the patent protected drugs very expensive.
+Drugs considered to be innovator drugs are patent protected.
+When a customer purchases a patent-protected drug, they are paying for the R&D costs, the costs involved in testing the safety of the drug, marketing of the product.
+These costs make the patent-protected drugs very expensive.

 Creating a drug costs lots of money.
 Since generic drug manufacturers do not have the cost of R & D, generic drugs are usually cost less than the more expensive brand name drugs.

-Generic drugs have to meet the same strict standard at the name brand before it can receive approval.
+Generic drugs have to meet the same strict standard as the name brand before they can receive approval.
 These standards require:

 the generic drug must meet the same strict manufacturing regulations required for brand name drugs meet the requirements for identity, quality, purity, and strength